Applied-Language-Technology/website/source/index.rst

 .. warning::

-   The materials currently available on the website are still under development and include many placeholders.

-   The materials will be completed by the end of spring 2021.
+   The materials on the website are still under development and therefore include many placeholders.
+All materials will be available by the end of spring 2021.

 .. toctree::
    :maxdepth: 2